goliatone/wee-things-workshop/tutorials/4-hello-wifi-blink/README.md

 b=!b;
 ```

-The POST request to the **led** endpoint are self explanatory, they effectively turn the LED on and off.
+The POST request to the **led** endpoint is self-explanatory, it effectively turns the LED on and off.

-Once we are connected to the **WEE_THINGS_XXXXXX** local network, this will enable us to go connect to the board using a browser, at the address [http://192.168.4.1][localhost].
+Once we are connected to the **WEE_THINGS_XXXXXX** local network, this will enable us to reach the webpage using a browser, at the address [http://192.168.4.1][localhost].

 ![wifi-blink](https://raw.githubusercontent.com/goliatone/wee-things-workshop/master/images/hello-wifi-blink-001.png)